digineaux/FuzzySearchGodot4/README.md

 Installation

-Put the root folder into your godot porjects assets folder.
+Put the "Digineaux" folder into your godot projects assets folder.
 Make sure to extract it first if you download it as a .zip.

 Contact